cryostatio/cryostat-legacy/HTTP_API.md

 * #### `RecordingsGetHandler`

     ###### synopsis
-    Returns a list of the recordings that are saved in persistent storage.
+    Returns a list of the recordings that are saved in archive.

     ###### request
     `GET /api/v1/recordings`